RupGautam/fueled-fun/README.md

 Summary
 =================
 Configure and deploy two applications, a frontend and a backend, to a multi-environment setup (development, staging, and production) on AWS.
-I am using Terraform/CDK, Kubernetes (EKS) and Docker in this task.
+Using Terraform/CDK, Kubernetes (EKS) and Docker in this task.

 The script is designed to make the frontend application public and the backend service private.
-I am also implementing auto-scaling and auto-healing for the applications, and ensuring that the applications are properly monitored.
-I am keeping security, reliability, and observability in mind as I work on the script, to make sure the final solution is robust.
-I am ensuring the code is well organized, with clear variable naming and is easily readable.
-I will also be providing necessary documentation and diagrams, as well as Helm charts if needed.
+Implemented auto-scaling and auto-healing for the applications, and ensuring that the applications are properly monitored.

+Keeping security, reliability, and observability in mind as I work on the script, to make sure the final solution is robust.
+I have ensured the code is well organized, with clear variable naming and is easily readable.
+I have also provided necessary documentation and diagrams, as well as Helm charts if needed.
 ![k8s diagram](https://github.com/rupgautam/prescriptivedata.io/blob/master/k8s-diagram.png?raw=true)

 Demos